allcloud-io/clisso/README.md

 Clisso stores configuration in a file called `.clisso.yaml` under the user's home directory.
 You may specify a different config file using the `-c` flag.

+>NOTE: It is recommended to use the `clisso` command to manage the config file, however you may
+>also edit the file manually.
+The file is in YAML format.

 ## Usage

 Clisso has the following commands: